penwanj/FINAL-DATA-FUNDAMENTALS-PROJECT/README.md

 Enable Row Level Security (RLS) on all tables.

 ### Policies
--Refer to the 'RLS and Policies Applied.md' file for all policies applied -Depending on what Admin and User priviledges are, policies were set via sql statements for the different tables accordingly.
+-Refer to the '*RLS and Policies Applied.md*' file for all policies applied -Depending on what Admin and User priviledges are, policies were set via sql statements for the different tables accordingly.

 -For example; to grant Admin full access to 'menu_items' table,